the-pudding/flooding/README.md

-go to raster clipper, mask with selected ccounty raster calculator -> layer > 0 * 255...reset extent (important!) polyonize filter for dn > 0 save
+go to raster clipper, mask with selected ccounty raster calculator -> layer > 0 * 255...reset extent (important!) remove zero values (save as and ignore zero,otherwise will take forever to polygonize) polyonize filter for dn > 0 save